 Why use the Excel accounting template?

-Excel accounting templates are all about making life easier.
+Excel accounting templates make bookkeeping easier by giving you a clear structure to follow.
 If you’re new at this, having a clearly labeled template that can show which values to place and where is a total lifesaver.

 For example, let’s say you’re a software engineer managing a new start-up.
 You might know a whole lot about building apps, but next to nothing about how to fill out an income statement.
-Don’t worry: most of us aren’t accountants.
+That’s common, especially for founders and small teams managing finance tasks themselves.

 Having an Excel accounting template to fall back on gives you some peace of mind in knowing you’re on the right track.
 A template will guide you in terms of all the fields and columns you have to include and what financial data you’ve got to keep tabs on.

 If you’re looking for a more flexible and dynamic accounting template with less manual labor involved, we’ve got you covered.
-But more on that in a minute.
 First, let’s talk about the different types of accounting templates.

 What are some examples of Excel accounting templates?

-Because it’s the bread and butter of most trained accountants, you can find a lot of Excel accounting templates and just about every Excel bookkeeping template you could ever want, depending on your needs.
+Because spreadsheets are widely used in accounting, you can find a lot of Excel accounting templates and just about every Excel bookkeeping template you could ever want, depending on your needs.

 For example, there’s a General Ledger Template for you to track any business expense, a Statement of Account Template, Credit Card Tracker Template, invoice templates, and more.
 These templates can help you keep track of your finances and ensure that your business is running smoothly.